 Features of the Dremel 4000

 The speed dial assists you in controlling and monitoring speed.
-The dial is position on an area that does not disturb your operation.
+The dial is positioned in an area that does not disturb your operation.
 It is far from the handle.
-A separate On/Off switch makes the operation easy.
+A separate On/Off switch makes the process easy.

 The motor is strong enough to deliver maximum performance at all speeds.
 The speed varies from 5,000 to 35,000 rpm.
 It consists of an electronic feedback circuitry that gives you notifications of a fault or when the rotary tool is at risk.
 That allows consistency in performance even on challenging tasks.

 The nose cap allows you to change accessories quickly and easily.

 The ball-bearing construction feature allows your rotary tool to run cool.

 The quick collet lock allows you to make fast accessory changes.
 That is time-saving for the user.

 - They both have an innovative ventilation system.